-There are so many things to do in Kauai, including a ton of free nature activities that it will be hard to ever get bored.
-Kauai is known for being one of the prettiest Hawaiian islands and the most laid back vibe of the four main islands.
+There are so many things to do in Kauai, including a ton of free nature activities, that it will be hard ever to get bored.
+Kauai is known for being one of the prettiest Hawaiian islands and the most laid-back vibe of the four main islands.

 Chill on Ke’e Beach

-The beach is rocky in places, but there are lifeguards on-duty so feel free to take a dip; restrooms and showers are available if you’d like to rinse off before heading home.
-If possible, plan your trip to Ke’e Beach during the week, especially if you’re the kind of person who doesn’t like crowds – it fills up fast on the weekends.
+The beach is rocky in places, but there are lifeguards on duty, so feel free to take a dip; restrooms and showers are available if you’d like to rinse off before heading home.
+If possible, plan your trip to Ke’e Beach during the week, especially if you don’t like crowds – it fills up fast on the weekends.

 Snorkel at Tunnels Beach

 Though beauty is in the eye of the beholder, by most standards, Tunnels Beach would be among the most perfect beaches in the world.
-Also on Kauai’s north shore, Tunnels Beach is a favorite among snorkelers of all experience levels, who appreciate its clear water.
+Also, on Kauai’s north shore, Tunnels Beach is a favorite among snorkelers of all experience levels who appreciate its clear water.
 The underwater rocks and tunnels attract a colorful spectrum of marine wildlife of all shapes and sizes.

 Spend the Day in Hanalei